 The following design tips focus on four main categories: flexibility, accessibility, variability, and minimization of unnecessary effort.
 These tips are by no means exhaustive and are not meant to be implemented all at once.
 As you strive to consider the differences in how students learn, start by selecting just one or two ideas that you find easy to adopt and that make sense in your context.
 Know that making even one change will benefit a number of students.
 Applying UD principles to course design will not eliminate the need for certain academic accommodations, since students are diverse in many ways, but these strategies tend to mitigate the number of requests while supporting learning for all students.

 Build in flexibility where feasible.
 The extent to which you can incorporate flexibility depends on several factors, including your learning outcomes, class size, TA support, the nature of your course (required or elective), and the timing of assignments.
-When writing your syllabus, look for places where introducing flexibility makes sense in your course, for example:
+When writing your course outline, look for places where introducing flexibility makes sense in your course, for example:

 - Provide a ‘slip day’ for assignments: a slip day allows students the ability to submit one assignment after the due date without penalty.
 Students chose which assignment they will apply the slip day to.